Early Bird

 “It is.
 Baamaapii.”

-Cornelius stood up, straightened his jacket, nodded at Frankie, and opened the office door to leave.
-The clattering of floor hockey sticks seeped into the room again.
+Cornelius stood up, straightened his jacket, nodded at Frankie, and opened the office door, letting the clattering of floor hockey sticks seep into the room again.

-Frankie pulled his phone out of his pocket and opened Facebook, which he hadn’t done since turning the device back on.
+After the chief was gone, Frankie pulled his phone out of his pocket and opened Facebook, which he hadn’t done since turning the device back on.
 The bottom menu bar glowed red with messages and notifications.
-He clicked on the “What’s on your mind?” bar to write a post.
-He tapped out each letter one by one with his thumb, savouring each cathartic thumb stroke.
+He clicked on the “What’s on your mind?” bar and tapped out a message with his thumb, savouring each cathartic stroke: “Fuck U Corn Dog.”
+He let the insult sit there, gazing at the words and chuckling to himself.